GitBolt/shapefinder/README.md

 1. **Creating the Hub Post (Moderator Only)**
     - From the subreddit menu, click on "🎮 Create Shape Seeker Hub"
     - This creates a pinned post that serves as the control center for all Shape Seeker games
-    - The Hub post contains a guuide, stats, and the "Create Game" button
+    - The Hub post contains a guide, finding a game by id, stats, and the "Create Game" button
     - Only moderators can create the Hub, but any user in the subreddit can create games

 2. **Start Game Creation from the Hub**